|

 <Korn>

 The valves are used in this instrument to tune the fundamental frequency of the instrument.
 The valves can be controlled independently from the mouth driver frequency.
 They are mechanically driven by unipolar solenoids (Lucas-Ledex types as used in our player pianos) and have a return spring.
-Bi-directional solenoids would have been superior (read faster) but we just did not have enough mounting space in this rather small instrument.
+Bi-directional solenoids would have been superior (read faster and more silent in operation due to the absence of return springs) but we just did not have enough mounting space in this rather small instrument.

 High brass instruments in their normal human biotopes tend to move quite a bit in space.
 The highly directional characteristic of these instruments make this also an expressive valuable parameter.
 Thus we tried to implement movement in two degrees of freedom in this robot: the cornet can be tilted in the vertical plane over an angle of about 90 degrees and in the horizontal plane, it can rotate over 180 degrees.
 This conforms pretty well to what human players do in terms of movement on stage.
-The movements cannot be very fast however.
-The intention never was to render Doppler effects possible...
+The movements cannot be very fast however, at least not much faster than what a real cornet player could do whilst playing.
+Horizontal movement is a lot faster than the vertical movement.
+However, the intention never was to render Doppler effects possible...

 The electronic circuitry consists of four PC-boards:

-1. Midi-hub board: This board, using a Microchip 18F2525 controller, takes care of the Midi I/O handling and communication as well as the control of the lights and the movement of the horizontal movement stepping motor, including the two end sensors.
-For these we used two microswitches with long springsteel needles.
+1. Midi-hub board: This board, using a Microchip 18F2520 controller, takes care of the Midi I/O handling and communication as well as the control of some of the the lights and the movement of the horizontal movement stepping motor, including the two end sensors.
+For these we used two Pepperl & Fuchs inductive proximity sensors (NJ2-V3-N) .
+Provisions were also made for two PIR-sensors allowing the robot to 'search' in space for moving human bodies.
+The output data from these sensors can either be routed to the commands for the horizontal stepping motor or output as a midi data stream.
 Circuit details can be found at the very end of this webpage.

 3. Pulse & Hold board: This board steers the three solenoids for the pistons as well as the vertical movement stepping motor.
-Component population on the board was modified to accomodate for required position sensors for the motor movement.
-For position sensing in the vertical plane we used a beautyfull antique mercury switch with 3 contacts.
-This switch has a glass tube in a circular shape filled with mercury.
-It is designed rotate over its 6mm axis.
+Component population on the board was modified to accommodate for required position sensors for the motor movement.
+For position sensing in the vertical plane we first used a beautiful antique mercury switch with 3 contacts.
+This switch had a glass tube in a circular shape filled with mercury.
+It was designed rotate over its 6 mm axis.
+However, the binary nature of this switch in combination with lost steps on motor slip made precize positioning problematic.
+Thus, in 2010, we replaced this switch with a Penny+Giles analog tilt sensor connected to the an0 analog input of the PIC microprocessor.

-4. Sound generator board: This board, using a microchip ds-PIC 30F3010, steers the 8 Watt motor compressor horn driver.
-Note that the output transformer forms a tuned circuit, tuned to the formant band of the cornet (1.8kHz).
+4. Sound generator board: This board, using a microchip ds-PIC 30F3010, steers the 15 Watt motor compressor horn driver.
+Note that the output transformer forms a tuned circuit, tuned to the formant band of the cornet (1.8 kHz).
 The transformer at high sound pressure levels, operates close to saturation, thus causing a formant shift upwards.
 When a coil gets into saturation the inductance decreases.
-This clearly non-linear behaviour of the circuit was part of the design.
+This clearly nonlinear behavior of the circuit was part of the design.

 The wave forms generated in the firmware on the pwm1 and pwm2 outputs of the controller are PWM based modified sinewaves in opposite phases.
 The carrier frequency is around 20 kHz.